FAQs for Employers

 In the first instance, employers and apprentices and trainees should attempt to resolve issues directly with one another.
 If you are unable to resolve a disagreement about obligations outlined in your apprentice or trainee’s training contract, we encourage you to seek support as soon as possible.

 Engaging support early is key to resolving issues and maintaining a positive employment and training relationship.
-The South Australian Skills Commission is your contact for complaint handling, advocacy and dispute resolution on 1800 006 488.
+The South Australian Skills Commission is your contact for complaint handling, mediation, advocacy and dispute resolution on 1800 006 488.

 Who would direct me to participate in dispute resolution?